Main Menu

 • • •

 Pressing the ESC key exits the TorBox main menu, and you are taken to the command line.
 This gives you full access to your entire system.
 You can reload the menu with the command ./menu in ~/torbox.
-The menu is reloaded each time when you open a new console.
+The menu is reloaded each time you open a new console.
 If you like to avoid that, then use the following procedures:

 cd